luizalabs/juggernaut/README.md

 - NPM or Yarn?
 Your call.
 - UI Kit library?
 Jump into [MaterialUI](https://material-ui.com)
 - Linter: If You don't use [Gandalf Lint](https://github.com/SoftboxLab/gandalf-lint), you shall not pass.
 - Want a component pattern?
-Here you got: /components/ComponentName/index.jsx
+[Here you get it](src/containers/Home/index.jsx)

 ### Project structure